-In addition to personal and property-related claims, insurance can cover livestock loss, crop failures, pest-related damage to crops, livestock loss due to disease, claims that result from natural disasters, fire losses, and more.
+In addition to personal and property-related claims, insurance can cover livestock loss, crop failures, pest-related damage to crops, and claims that can result from natural disasters, fire, and more.

-Farmers who seek financial and professional security need insurance for dozens of specific reasons, like those noted above.
-But they also need insurance to cover the overall risk of working in the farming industry.
+Farmers who seek financial and professional security may need insurance for many reasons, like those noted above.
+However, they also need insurance to cover the overall risk of working in the farming industry.

-Whenever there’s any kind of disaster that could cause significant financial loss for a farmer, insurance is the sole method of compensation.
-Insurance policies for farmers are the most financially efficient way to protect against some of the most common types of loss that farmers encounter in the course of doing business.
+Whenever there’s a disaster that could cause significant financial loss for a farmer, insurance is the sole method of compensation.
+Insurance policies for farmers are the most financially efficient way to protect farmers against some of the most common types of loss they can encounter in the course of doing business.

 First, think about your insurance coverage needs.
 Each type of policy serves a different purpose.
 See the policy types below and contact Alchemy Insurance to help you.
 One of our Pennsylvania farm insurance agents will search to find you an affordable policy from one of our many trusted brands.

-Insurance for equine liability is a farmer’s best line of defense in legal situations.
+Obtaining Pennsylvania equine liability insurance is a farmer’s best line of defense in legal situations.
 It is important to know that many typical farm and homeowners insurance policies specifically exclude any kind of commercial horse-related, or equine, activity.
 That means farmers might be left to pay legal fees and damages out of their own pockets unless they have adequate equine liability insurance coverage.

-Every farm owner should assess whether the business includes any type of commercial equine activity.
+Every farm owner should assess whether his or her business includes any type of commercial equine activity.
 Even personal horses, not part of a commercial enterprise, can lead to equine-based lawsuits.

-Farm workers compensation insurance is a key part of any farm owner’s financial protection.
-In addition to worries about crop health, weather, government regulations, financing and commodity prices, there’s also a need for farmers to be aware of the need for farm workers compensation insurance.
+Having Pennsylvania farm workers compensation insurance is a key part of any farm owner’s financial protection.
+Farmers have plenty of worries such as crop health, weather, government regulations, financing, and commodity prices.
+There’s also a need for farmers to be aware of the need for farm workers compensation insurance.

 Any farmer who has even one employee stands the risk of being legally liable for various kinds of damages that may result from actions of employees.
 But legal problems that result from actions by employees are only a part of the picture for workers compensation policies.

-Farm workers can become injured during their jobs.
-Even in states where there is no requirement for a farmer to carry workers comp insurance, a farmer is potentially liable for any injuries to employees.
-Every state’s laws are different but it is imperative that farmers make sure they comply with the local statutes.
+Farm workers can become injured while performing their jobs.
+Even in states where there is no requirement for a farmer to carry workers compensation insurance, a farmer is potentially liable for any injuries to employees.
+Each state has different laws, however, it is imperative that farmers make sure they comply with the local statutes.

 As an independent agency, Alchemy can shop multiple brands at once to find the insurance that best suits your needs.

-Typically called farm insurance or farm and ranch insurance policies, this kind of policy is completely different than a standard homeowners insurance policy.
-Farm policies cover much more for the simple reason that a farm is not just a residence but is essentially the farmer’s sole means of livelihood.
-Whether it’s crops, livestock or other farm/ranch related activities, loss of that ability to operate a farm could mean financial ruin for a farm family.
+Typically called farm insurance (or farm and ranch insurance policies), this kind of policy is completely different from a standard homeowners insurance policy.
+Farm policies cover much more because a farm is not just a residence.
+Ordinarily, it is the farmer’s primary means of livelihood.
+Whether it’s crops, livestock or other farm/ranch related activities, loss of the ability to operate a farm could mean financial ruin for a farm family.

-But it is also a commercial business policy that covers the farming operation as an economic entity.
-Finally, such policies cover liability to and arising from employees of the farm.
+But it is also a commercial business policy that provides coverage for the farming operation as an economic entity.
+Finally, farm insurance covers liability related to the employees of the farm.
 This part of the policy is often referred to as the farm workers compensation component.
-It protects a farmer from losses arising from actions of employees and from injuries to those workers.
-These kinds of policies are crucial for the proper financial operation of a modern farming business.
+It protects a farmer from losses arising from actions of his employees and from injuries to those workers.
+Farm insurance policies are crucial for the proper financial operation of a modern farming business.
 Contact our Pennsylvania farm insurance agents to find the best coverage for you.

 There’s also the question of farm structures like houses, barns, silos and processing structures.
 In addition to that, there’s the issue of fire coverage.
 Depending how close the farm is to a usable fire hydrant and accessible roadways, fire insurance policies can be a significant part of any insurance policy.